Chart Color Schemes

 Goulburn features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.1% of all households, including 24.3% couples with children, 25.9% couples without children, and 12.9% single parent families.
-Non-family households make up the remaining 35.9%, with lone person households at 33.1% and group households comprising 2.8%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 35.9%, with lone person households at 33.1% and group households comprising 2.8%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households